allanvc/apres_PO/README.md

-# Operations Research 1
+# Operations Research 1 (1st semester of 2016)

-Slides of the final assignment of the Operations Research discipline
+Slides of the final assignment of the discipline.

 ---

 # Pesquisa Operacional 1

-Slides do Trabalho Final da Disciplina de Pesquisa Operacional (UnB)
+Slides do trabalho final da disciplina.